Lewis Arquette

-Lewis Michael Arquette (/ɑːrˈkɛt/; December 14, 1935 – February 10, 2001) was an American actor.
-He was best known for playing J. D. Pickett on the television series The Waltons, on which he worked from 1978 to 1981.
+Lewis Michael Arquette (/ɑːrˈkɛt/ ar-KET; December 14, 1935 – February 10, 2001) was an American actor who worked in film and television.
+He played J.D.
+Pickett on the television series, The Waltons from 1978 to 1981, and appeared in several supporting roles throughout his career.

-Life and career
+Early life

-Arquette was born in Chicago, Illinois, the son of Mildred Nesbitt Le May and actor Cliff Arquette.
-He claimed to be related to explorer Meriwether Lewis, for whom he was named.
-His family's surname was originally "Arcouet", coming from his partial French-Canadian ancestry.
-His children are actors Patricia, Alexis, Rosanna, David, and Richmond Arquette.
-He is the former father-in-law of actress Courteney Cox, film composer James Newton Howard, and actors Thomas Jane and Nicolas Cage.
-Arquette frequently appeared in movies with his sons.
+Born in Chicago, Illinois, Arquette was the only son of Mildred Nesbitt Le May and actor Cliff Arquette.
+He stated that he was named after explorer Meriwether Lewis, and claimed familial descent.

+Arquette graduated from Hollywood High School and went on to study at New York's Lee Strasberg Actor's Studio.
+From there, he moved to Chicago in the 1970s.

+Career

-While living in Chicago, Arquette managed The Second City theater for several years.
+While living in Chicago, Arquette worked in theater management, serving as manager of The Second City theater for several years.
+There, he was involved in administration of the improvisational comedy company.

+In film and television, Arquette worked as a character actor who appeared in supporting roles across several decades.
+In addition to his recurring role as J. D. Pickett on The Waltons, he made guest appearances on television programs and appeared in feature films as authority figures, working-class characters, or other supporting roles.

+In addition to acting, Arquette performed as a musician and a puppeteer.

 In 1970, the family moved to a Subud commune (described by Patricia as a "hippie commune") in Front Royal, Virginia.
 His wife, Brenda Olivia "Mardi" (née Nowak), died in 1997 from breast cancer.
 She was Jewish and the daughter of a Holocaust refugee from Poland, while Lewis Arquette, raised a Catholic, was a convert to Islam.

+Personal life

+His children are actors Patricia, Alexis, Rosanna, David, and Richmond Arquette.
+He is the former father-in-law of actress Courteney Cox, film composer James Newton Howard, and actors Thomas Jane and Nicolas Cage.

-Arquette died in Los Angeles, California on February 10, 2001, at the age of 65, due to congestive heart failure.
+While Arquette struggled with substance abuse throughout his life, he died in Los Angeles, California on February 10, 2001, at the age of 65, due to congestive heart failure.